A Complete Itinerary for 5 Days in Tokyo, Japan

 The Prince Sakura Autograph Collection Marriott Hotel

 Tokyo is a vibrant city full of friendly people but it can be intimidating at first, especially when looking for the best places to stay in Tokyo.
 Now we have stayed in a few hotels in all different areas for each of our Tokyo itineraries.
 The first is The Prince Sakura Autograph Collection Marriott Hotel.
-The rooms were spacious, the hotel was elegant and classy, and the location of the hotel was convenient as it was only a block or two away from Shinagawa Station.
+The rooms were spacious, the hotel was elegant and classy, and the location of the hotel was convenient as it was only a block or two away from Shinagawa Station which is right on the Yamanote Line.

-The room itself was Western style and large, it had a comfortable king-sized bed, an excellent bathroom with a large shower and a jetted tub, and many extra amenities are provided.
-Our favorites are the mini-refrigerator with a mini-bar, fruit basket, and toiletries.
+The room itself was Western style and large, it had a comfortable king-sized bed, an excellent bathroom with a large shower and a jetted tub, and many extra amenities were provided including a mini-refrigerator with a mini-bar, coffee maker, and luxury toiletries.

 Park Hotel Tokyo

-Another place we stayed during our time in Tokyo was the Park Hotel Tokyo.
+Another place we have stayed during our visits to Tokyo is the Park Hotel Tokyo.
 We had heard a lot about this hotel because of its popularity with Western tourists and the modern luxury artistic rooms that you can book as well.
 Overall our impression was that while this was a nice luxury hotel, it needed some upgrades and we enjoyed our stay at The Price Sakura more considering the price of the two were the same during the times we booked them.

-It wasn’t too bad, just a lot more walking than some of the other places we have stayed so that is something to keep in mind should you consider using trains and the subway as your main form of transportation in Tokyo.
-However, you can also call an Taxi from the hotel to get to your next destination (it’s just significantly more costly).
+It wasn’t too bad, just significantly more walking than some of the other places we have stayed so that is something to keep in mind should you consider using trains and the subway as your main form of transportation in Tokyo.
+However, you can also call a Taxi from the hotel to get to your next destination (it’s just more costly).

 Mitsui Garden Hotel Gotanda

-Another place we want to include in this 5-day Tokyo itinerary that we have stayed in the Mitsui Garden Hotel Gotanda.
+Another place we want to include in this 5-day Tokyo itinerary that we have stayed at is the Mitsui Garden Hotel Gotanda.
+I almost want to gatekeep this hotel because I love it so much and it’s not in a popular area.
+But here I am, spilling my secret!
 This hotel was brand new as of spring 2018 and we got an absolute steal on the price per night because of it being a new hotel when we visited but prices haven’t jumped too drastically (but this is also based on seasonality).

-The location was not a place that most travelers in Japan would go to, but it made it nice to get away from the crowds and it was conveniently located on the Yamanote line.
-There was also a Lawson (convenience store) in the hotel parking garage which was SUPER handy if you needed a snack or drink.
-Overall this was one of our favorites out of the places we’ve stayed in Tokyo considering the price and location.
+The location is not a place that most travelers in Japan would go to, but it made it nice to get away from the crowds and it is conveniently located on Tokyo’s Yamanote line at a stop that isn’t usually as busy.
+There is also a Lawson (convenience store) in the hotel parking garage which was SUPER handy if you needed a snack or drink.
+Overall this was one of our favorites out of the places we’ve stayed in Tokyo considering the price and location and we’ve stayed countless times since our first visit.

 Needless to say, there are many places to stay in Tokyo as a first-time visitor.
 It all depends on what style of hotel you are looking for and the neighborhoods in Tokyo where you plan to spend the most time.
 Typically, we’ve seen that most visitors prefer to stay in the Shinjuku or Shibuya areas of Tokyo.